enkidevs/curriculum/mongodb/intro/aggregation-with-expression-operators/aggregation-with-arithmetic-expression-operators-i.md

 Now that we know how to use each operator, we can also combine them.

-Using the same documents and examples as above, let's calculate how stronger the `Ultimate` power is compared to the sum of the 2 weaker ones.
+Using the same documents and examples as above, let's calculate how stronger the `Ultimate` power is compared to the sum of the other two.

 Example:
 ```javascript